-It is noteworthy that the Dirichlet distance between two ARMA($p,q$) and ARMA($p',q'$) models, Eq. (\ref{dirichlet_distance_arma}), is expressed with functions in hyperbolic distance.
-The hyperbolic distance between $u$ and $v$ on the hyperbolic disk is defined as
+It is noteworthy that the Dirichlet distance between two ARMA($p,q$) and ARMA($p',q'$) models, Eq. (\ref{dirichlet_distance_arma}) and Eq. (\ref{dirichlet_distance_arma_log}), is expressed with functions in hyperbolic distance.
+The hyperbolic distance between $u$ and $v$ inside the hyperbolic disk is defined as

 From the hyperbolic distance $\rho$, we define $\Xi$ as follows:

 and $\Xi$ can be expressed directly with $u$ and $v$: